 The documents to be audited and the audit reports of the auditor were made available to every Supervisory Board member at the meeting on 9 April 2020 and were sent to every Supervisory Board member in sufficient time to enable them to prepare.
 The auditor took part in the discussion of the annual financial statements and the consolidated financial statements, during which he reported on the main audit findings and provided additional information on request.
 No objections were raised after the final result of the reviews by the Supervisory Board.
-The Supervisory Board agrees with the result of the audit of both financial statements by the auditor, concurs with the Executive Board's assessment of the situation of the Group and of Schweizer Electronic AG and approves the annual financial statements are thus adopted.
+The Supervisory Board agrees with the result of the audit of both financial statements by the auditor, concurs with the Executive Board's assessment of the situation of the Group and of Schweizer Electronic AG and approves the annual financial statements and the consolidated financial statements as at 31 December 2019.
+The annual financial statements are thus adopted.
 The Supervisory Board supports the proposal of the Executive Board which envisages no dividend.
 The non-financial statement required by the CSR Directive Implementation Act was reviewed by the Supervisory Board.